 7. The Discharger shall submit in the SMR’s calculations and reports in accordance with the following requirements:

 a.
 Removal Efficiency (BOD5 and TSS).
 The Discharger shall calculate and report the percent removal of BOD5 and TSS in the SMR’s.
-The percent removal shall be calculated as specified in section VII.A of the Waste Discharge Requirements (WDR’s).
+The percent removal shall be calculated as specified in section VII.A of the Waste Discharge Requirements (WDRs).

 b.
 Total Coliform Organisms Effluent Limitations.
 The Discharger shall calculate and report the 7-day median of total coliform organisms for the effluent.
-The 7-day median of total coliform organisms shall be calculated as specified in section VII.C of the WDR’s.
+The 7-day median of total coliform organisms shall be calculated as specified in section VII.C of the WDRs.

 c.
 Dissolved Oxygen Receiving Water Limitations.
 The Discharger shall report monthly in the self-monitoring report the dissolved oxygen concentrations in the receiving water (Monitoring Locations RSW-001 and RSW-002).

 d.
 Turbidity Receiving Water Limitations.
-The Discharger shall calculate and report the turbidity increase in the receiving water applicable to the natural turbidity condition specified in section V.A.17.a-e of the WDR’s.
+The Discharger shall calculate and report the turbidity increase in the receiving water applicable to the natural turbidity condition specified in section V.A.17.a-e of the WDRs.

 e.
 Temperature Receiving Water Limitations.
 The Discharger shall calculate and report the temperature increase in the receiving water based on the difference in temperature at Monitoring Locations RSW-001 and RSW-002.